Dark Model: First Album (2014-2016)

 In May 2014, his label Model Electronic released the self-titled debut album of Dark Model in the form of CD and digital downloads.
-The album has 16 tracks including new tracks such as “Broken Arrows,” “Close to Infinity”, “Ran (Resistance),” “Moment of Truth,” as well as new mixes of “Fate,” “Judgment Day,” “Oath (Dubstep Remix).”
-On Bandcamp, “Oath (Original Mix)” was added as a bonus track.
+The album has 16 tracks including new tracks such as "Broken Arrows", "Close to Infinity", "Ran (Resistance),” "Moment of Truth", as well as new mixes of "Fate", "Judgment Day", "Oath (Dubstep Remix).”
+On Bandcamp, "Oath (Original Mix)” was added as a bonus track.

 Regarding his first self-titled album, Garret Jutte wrote in the Guardian Liberty Voice that Dark Model "created an album that many different music fans can enjoy.
 Whether they are attracted to dubstep, classical, EDM, or something else, Dark Model gathers so many different elements and finds a way to combine them into something monumental and dramatic."
-Under the Gun Review magazine described it as “one of the best electronic music efforts in recent memory and easily one of the most grandiose and memorable of 2014 (score 9.5/10).”
+Under the Gun Review magazine described it as "one of the best electronic music efforts in recent memory and easily one of the most grandiose and memorable of 2014 (score 9.5/10).”

 In March 2015, the album was nominated for the 14th Annual Independent Music Awards in the Dance/Electronica Album category.

-“Judgment Day,” included in this album, has been licensed and featured in a lot of TV programs such as Netflix “Comedians In Cars Getting Coffee: Jimmy Fallon,” TV Show “Révolution” (Canada), “Big Knockout Boxing” (DirecTV), and “Hibernation” by State Theatre Company South Australia.
+"Judgment Day", included in this album, has been licensed and featured in a lot of TV programs such as Netflix “Comedians in Cars Getting Coffee: Jimmy Fallon", TV Show "Révolution" (Canada), “Big Knockout Boxing” (DirecTV), and "Hibernation" by State Theatre Company South Australia.

-“Broken Arrows” was featured in the 2016 reel of Mr. X Inc, an award-winning visual effects company located in Toronto, Ontario, Canada.
+"Broken Arrows" was featured in the 2016 reel of Mr. X Inc, an award-winning visual effects company located in Toronto, Ontario, Canada.

-“Judgment Day” got 1.64 million plays on NetEase Cloud Music, a Chinese music streaming service, from May 2020 until Aug 2021.
+"Judgment Day" got 1.64 million plays on NetEase Cloud Music, a Chinese music streaming service, from May 2020 until Aug 2021.
+As of December 2023, the total amount reached 4.2 million.

-“Abandoned,” also included in this album, was licensed and used in an advertising campaign of Tom Ford‘s “Soleil Neige” in 2021.
+"Abandoned", also included in this album, was licensed and used in an advertising campaign of Tom Ford's "Soleil Neige" in 2021.